Care and Repair

 In my family, clothes were passed from generation to generation.
 I received clothes that had already been worn by brothers and sisters, cousins or friends…

 Children's clothes were made to last.
 Each seam resisted our games without tearing… and when it did, our mothers and grandmothers mended, with love.
 My family wasn't special (well, for me it is), that's how it was done.

-In the last 20 years, this habit has been lost, largely due to the growth of the Fast Fashion industry and its too low prices.
+Over the years, this habit has been lost, largely due to the growth of the Fast Fashion industry and its too low prices.
 Our clothes have lost quality and are easily discarded, with disastrous consequences for the environment.

 Fortunately, brands have emerged that are committed to producing quality clothes, sustainably, that withstand more than one or two wash cycles.